-The Yorkshire Branch is the oldest branch in the Society founded in 1960 at the time of the 500th anniversary of the battles of Wakefield and Towton.
-It was formed by members of the recently reformed Richard III Society living in the three Ridings who decided to organise some activities in the county Richard had known and loved.
+The Yorkshire Branch of the Richard III Society was founded in 1960 at the time of the 500th anniversaries of the Battles of Wakefield and Towton and is the oldest UK Branch of the Society.
+At this time (1960) members of the recently reformed Richard III Society living in the three Ridings decided to organise some local activities in the county Richard had known and loved.

 Membership of the Branch in the present day consists of approximately 200 members annually.
 We aim to give our members an affordable programme of events throughout the year.
 Membership includes 3 Branch magazines, Blanc Sanglier, and 3 Newsletters annually plus a monthly Update sent round by email with relevant news, items sent in by members, and information.
 The Update is also available to non-internet members by 12 x 2nd class stamps per annum.